 There will always be more questions than answers.
 Certain questions do not need answers, because our answers are a failed attempt to express the inexpressible.
 Not everything needs to be explained; some simply need to be experienced.

 It is better to have unanswerable questions than to have unquestionable answers.
 Unanswerable questions lead us into wonder, curiosity.
-Unquestionable answers, on the other hand, is usually an underlying superstition, a cover-up of ignorance.
+Unquestionable answers, however, usually has an underlying superstition and is a cover-up of ignorance.

 I love you ❤️